Simple Machines Hosting: Compare Hosting

 What are the requirements for Simple Machines web hosting?

-Can I host a Simple Machines forum on a shared hosting plan?
+Can I host a Simple Machines Forum on a shared hosting plan?

 Many hosting providers do include Simple Machines Forum as a one-click installation, so using it on a shared hosting plan should be fine if your website is just starting out.
 Make sure your shared hosting plan can meet the minimum requirements for Simple Machines prior to installation.
-As your forum begins to grow in user base and traffic requirements, you will likely need to upgrade to a dedicated hosting solution (and a virtual one at that) in order to scale your database and storage without service interruption.
+As your forum begins to grow its user base and traffic requirements, you will likely need to upgrade to a dedicated hosting solution (and a virtual one at that) in order to scale your database and storage without service interruption.

 What does self-hosted mean?
 I don’t have to run a server myself, do I?

-Self-hosted websites do not require YOU to personally own a server and manage it to host your site.
+Self-hosted websites do not require you to personally own a server and manage it to host your site.
 Instead, self-hosted simply means that hosting is not provided directly by the development team that created Simple Machines Forums.
 In order to use a self-hosted message board and forum system like Simple Machines, you will need to contract a hosting provider before building your website.

 Do I need managed hosting in order to use Simple Machines as my forum platform?

-The answer to this question depends on your answer to the question "how much responsibility are you willing to accept for the maintenance of your website?"
+The answer to this question depends on your answer to the question, "How much responsibility are you willing to accept for the maintenance of your website?"
 The more complex your forum and message board becomes with plugins, themes and additional features, the greater your need will be for professionally managed website hosting.
 Shared hosting often comes with some managed services included.
 If you have a dedicated hosting solution, however, managed services are likely required as part of your agreement.
-This is the case with any self-hosted platform for forums and message boards - not just a Simple Machines Forum installation.
+This is the case with any self-hosted platform for forums and message boards — not just a Simple Machines Forum installation.

 How does Simple Machines compare to phpBB as a forum platform?